Myth: Sex burns major calories

 Myth: There’s a 10-year difference between women’s and men’s sexual peaks

 Megan Betteridge/Shutterstock Truth: Men’s testosterone peaks at around age 18, but women’s estrogen levels peak in their mid-20s.
 Since low hormone levels have been associated with lower sexual drive, some have asserted that when your levels are at their highest, your drive must be at its peak.
 But if we believe frequency of sex to be the factor that matters most in sexual peak, then there’s no difference between men and women.
-Sexual desire constantly fluctuates, and is related to many more factors than age.
+Sexual desire constantly fluctuates in both, and is related to many more factors than age.
 Over the course of a lifetime, you will see your sexual desire and activity go up and down many, many times.
+This is the real reason sex is better in hotels.